Expansion for the critical point of site percolation: the first three terms: Further bounds on connection events

 \section{Further bounds on connection events}

 This section extracts some results that are frequently used in the proofs of Section~\ref{sec:exp:bounds_on_Pis}.
-We start by defining $l$-step connections. \begin{definition}[$l$-step connections] Let $l\in\N$ and $p\leq p_c$. \begin{enumerate} \item We define $\{u \lconn{l} v\}$ as the event that $u$ is connected to $v$ via a path that contains at least $l$ edges, and let $\taup^{(l)} = \pp(u \lconn{l} v)$.
+We start by defining $l$-step connections. \begin{definition}[$l$-step connections] Let $l\in\N$ and $p\leq p_c$. \begin{enumerate} \item We define $\{u \lconn{l} v\}$ as the event that $u$ is connected to $v$ via an occupied and self-avoiding path of length at least $l$ (shorter occupied paths might be present as well), and let $\taup^{(l)} = \pp(u \lconn{l} v)$.